Romano Law

 Co-Managing Partner

-Trouble in paradise?
+Experiencing trouble in paradise with your business partner?
 You’re not alone.
-According to Forbes, roughly 80% of business partnerships end in divorce: that’s higher than the marriage divorce rate.
-If you and your business partner no longer see eye to eye, it may be time for a split.
-Here are some helpful tips to keep in mind to ensure you properly cut ties:
+Forbes reports that approximately 70% of business partnerships end in divorce.
+If you and your business partner no longer see eye to eye, it may be time for a split, and this blog covers some helpful tips to ensure you properly cut ties.

 Decide on Your Course of Action

-However, sometimes business owners fail to put anything in writing and may not have a governing document in place such as an Operating or Shareholders Agreement.
-In that case, any split in the company will be governed by the appropriate default law.
-This all hinges on what kind of entity your company is organized under: is it an LLC?
+However, sometimes business owners fail to put anything in writing and may not have a governing document in place.
+In that case, any split in the company will be governed by the appropriate default business law.
+This all hinges on what kind of entity your company is organized under: is it a limited liability company?
 A corporation?
 Something else entirely?
-Keep in mind that New York will have differing requirements for each.
+Keep in mind that states will have different requirements for each entity type.
 Which is why you should…

 Have an Experienced Attorney Advise You on your Business Divorce

-There are a few good reasons for this: if your company has an Operating Agreement (in the case of an LLC) or By-laws and a Shareholders Agreement (in the case of a corporation) an attorney can help you make sense of it and ensure you take the proper steps to comply with it.
-If your company doesn’t have anything in writing, an attorney can advise you as to what procedures are necessary and what law governs.
-For instance, in New York the removal of an LLC member requires dissolution and a winding up of the business’s affairs to have taken place in the absence of an Operating Agreement to the contrary.
-An attorney can help navigate the rough seas and advise you on the best course of action.
+If your company has an operating agreement (in the case of an LLC) or by-laws and a shareholder’s agreement (in the case of a corporation) an attorney can help you make sense of any governing document and ensure that you take proper steps to comply with its terms.
+If your company does not have anything in writing, an attorney can advise you as to what procedures are necessary and which laws govern.

-Additionally, it is important to engage your own individual attorney in a business divorce situation.
-An attorney that helped you form the company with your soon to be ex-partner, or that jointly represents you both in company matters, will have a conflict of interest and cannot help you make the break.
-Your own attorney will be able to provide a more zealous representation on your behalf when your interests are not necessarily aligned with your partner’s or even the company’s.
-However, if you’re worried about potential discord and difficulty, you can try to mitigate the damage by…
+Furthermore, engaging your own individual attorney is crucial in a business divorce scenario.
+An attorney who assisted in forming the company with your soon-to-be ex-partner, or who jointly represents both of you in company matters, will face a conflict of interest and cannot adequately assist in the separation process.
+Your personal attorney will offer you more vigorous representation, especially when your interests are not necessarily aligned with your partner’s or the company’s.
+However, if you are worried about potential discord and difficulty, you can try to mitigate the damage by…

 Informing Your Partner and Working Together to Tie Up Loose Ends

-When possible, it’s best to be reasonable, rational and to avoid adding emotion to the mix when negotiating a business divorce.
-Parallel to breaking up with a significant other, this subject is sensitive and shouldn’t be taken lightly.
-If you’re respectful and forthcoming, your partner will be less likely to fly off the rails.
-Keep the discussion open and be fair.
-You may not be able to avoid damaging their ego, but you could side-step a messy collision.
+When possible, it is best to be reasonable, rational, and to avoid adding emotion to the mix when negotiating a business divorce.
+Parallel to breaking up with a significant other, this subject is sensitive and should not be taken lightly.
+By staying transparent and focused, you may be able to sidestep a messy situation.

 The experienced attorneys at Romano Law are ready to help.
-Contact us at 212-865-9848 or complete this form to speak to a member of our team!
+Contact a member of our team today.

 Share This